Summer Activities in the Meeker Area

 Click to learn how to download the map for your smartphone or tablet.
 PDF Maps is a mobile map application that enables you to download maps for offline use on your Apple iOS or Android smartphone or tablet.
 Use your device’s built-in GPS to track your location on the map.
 Plot and record information about locations, import and export placemarks, measure distance and area, and even plot photos.

 Join us at the annual Wagon Wheel OHV Rendezvous.
-The Meeker Chamber of Commerce, our local downtown businesses, and the Wagon Wheel OHV Club work wtogether organize this great event showcasing the fabulous Wagon Wheel OHV Trail System.
+The Meeker Chamber of Commerce, our local downtown businesses, and the Wagon Wheel OHV Club work together to organize this great event showcasing the fabulous Wagon Wheel OHV Trail System.
 Riders from across the Western US will be riding the trails and spending time in Meeker.
 OHV recreation is a fast growing tourism market, and event organizers are proud of the trails and all that Meeker has to offer to these riders.
-The “base camp” for the event will be held at the Rio Blanco County Fairgrounds, where each morning will begin with a riders meeting, and paring riders with local trail guides.
+The “base camp” for the event is downtown Meeker where each morning will begin with a riders meeting, and pairing riders with local trail guides.
 If you would like to get more information on this great event, or the Wagon Wheel Trail System, contact the Meeker Chamber of Commerce at (970) 878-5510 or at 710 Market Street in Meeker.

 The new Philip and Dorcas Jensen Memorial Park at the north end of town offers biking and hiking trails, including a mountain bike flow course.
 The park can be accessed at the north end of Seventh Street and through the new Sanderson Hills Park.